Rail transport in Turkey: Passenger transport

 In addition to high speed lines, there are several regular trains for passenger transportation.
 Almost all the network is covered by these passenger trains, which are mostly departing every day.
-In addition to high speed trains, there are several types of wagons being used for railway transport like pulman, sleeping cars, couchette, dmu and emu sets.
+In addition to high speed trains, there are several types of wagons being used for railway transport like pullmans, sleeping cars, couchette, DMU and EMU sets.
 In 2019, 164.7 million passengers used the Turkish rail network.

 As of May 2016, there are several construction points (mainly for signalization or electrification) in Turkish rail network which is causing complete or partial closures.